 Declaratively Processing Provenance Metadata, Scott Moore, Ashish Gehani, and Natarajan Shankar.
-To appear in Proceedings of the 5th USENIX conference on the Theory and Practice of Provenance (TaPP), April 2013.
+In Proceedings of the 5th USENIX conference on the Theory and Practice of Provenance (TaPP), April 2013.

 ActionScript Bytecode Verification With Co-Logic Programming, Brian W. DeVries, Gopal Gupta, Kevin W. Hamlen, Scott Moore, and Meera Sridhar.
 In Proceedings of the ACM SIGPLAN Workshop on Programming Languages and Analysis for Security (PLAS), 9-15, June 2009.

-In fall term 2014, I was a teaching fellow for CS 152, Harvard's undergraduate course on the formal foundations of programming languages.
+In fall term 2014 and spring term 2015, I was a teaching fellow for CS 152, Harvard's undergraduate course on the formal foundations of programming languages.